 - Outcomes from the research will be submitted as a presentation/poster for the Retina Society meeting within three years following the date of the grant award.

-- Any meeting presentations or publications related to this project are expected to acknowledge the Retina Society Research Grant.
+- Any meeting presentations or publications related to this project are expected to acknowledge "The Retina Society Research and Education Grant with support from the International Retina Research Foundation."

-- Curriculum vitae or NIH-style biosketch for principal investigator and co-investigators;
+- Upload a curriculum vitae or NIH-style biosketch for principal investigator and co-investigators.

-- A letter of recommendation by a recognized scientist who is not directly involved with the project.
+- Upload a letter of recommendation by a recognized scientist not directly involved with the project.
 This letter can be short and should indicate the PI has discussed the research plan with someone of significance in the field who has validated that the project has potential merit.
-Members of the Retina Society Research Committee and the Executive Committee may not write in support of a grant application.
+Members of The Retina Society Research and Education Committee and the Executive Committee may not write in support of a grant application.

 Required application information